Gigaspaces/xap-docs/site/content/xap/12.3/admin/deploy-command-line-interface.markdown

 This tool provides many commands that can be used to manage and gather information about the various GigaSpaces runtime components.
 This section describes the commands supported by GigaSpaces CLI.

 {{%refer "Interacting with a Secured Grid"%}}
 In order to interact with a secured grid you need to login first.
-See [(CLI) Security](../security/command-line-interface-cli-security.html).
+See [Using the CLI in a Secured Environment](./command-line-interface-cli-security.html).
 {{%/refer%}}

 # application